SuyashLakhotia/UniversityNotes/CZ 4041 - Machine Learning/G - Decision Tree.md

 \text{Entropy}(t) = - \sum_{y_k} P(Y = y_k | t) \log_2 P(Y = y_k | t)
 $$

-- Maximum: $\log_2 K$ where $K$ is the total number of all possible values of $Y$ i.e. records are equally distributed among all classes i.e. least information.
+- Maximum: $\log_2 K$, where $K$ is the total number of all possible values of $Y$ i.e. records are equally distributed among all classes i.e. least information.
 - Minimum: $0$ i.e. when all records belong to one class i.e. most information.

 ### Best Split on Information Gain